Chinatown community optimistic but ‘very nervous’ as Lunar New Year approaches - The San Francisco Examiner

-February 1 marks the official beginning of the new year according to the lunar calendar, but the holiday season lasts for over a month.
-Families decorate their homes with flowers symbolizing togetherness and prosperity and fruits representing good luck.
-They purchase ingredients for iconic dishes such as chicken and Peking duck and schedule eight-course banquet meals that bring entire families together.
+Feb.
+1 marks the official beginning of the new year according to the lunar calendar, but the holiday season lasts for over a month.
+Families decorate their homes with flowers, symbolizing togetherness and prosperity, and fruits representing good luck.
+They purchase ingredients for traditional dishes such as chicken and Peking duck and schedule eight-course banquet meals that bring entire families together.

-Festivities culminate with the parade, which this year takes place on February 19.
-Droves of people will come out to follow the colorful, vibrant display of Chinese culture from its starting point at Second and Market streets to Kearny Street and Columbus Avenue.
+Festivities culminate with the parade, which this year takes place Feb.
+19. Droves of people will come out to follow the colorful, vibrant display of Chinese culture from its starting point at Second and Market streets to Kearny Street and Columbus Avenue.

 All this activity inevitably leads to economic spending.
 Roughly one-third of all of Chinatown’s revenues are earned around the Lunar New Year, Yeung estimates, and the parade alone brings tens of thousands of people into the neighborhood for a single night.